-Bayt ar-Rahmah li ad-Da‘wa al-Islamiyah Rahmatan li al-‘Alamin (Home of Divine Grace for Revealing and Nurturing Islam as a Blessing for All Creation) is based upon the fundamental premise and teaching of ahlussunnah wal jamaah (Sunni Islam) that the true purpose of religion is to perfect human life, from a spiritual as well as social perspective.
+Bayt ar-Rahmah li ad-Da‘wa al-Islamiyyah Rahmatan li al-‘Alamin (Home of Divine Grace for Revealing and Nurturing Islam as a Blessing for All Creation) is based upon the fundamental premise and teaching of ahlussunnah wal jamaah (Sunni Islam) that the true purpose of religion is to perfect human life, from a spiritual as well as social perspective.
 Religion fulfills its spiritual function by helping people attain a full comprehension of the meaning, and essence, of life.
 From a social perspective religion calls for, and facilitates, the establishment of harmony and justice.

 Religion invites all human beings, without exception, to realize their highest potential.

 The spiritual pioneers who animate religion often succeed in altering the course of entire civilizations.
 Yet their very success may give rise to certain interpretations of religion that form the basis of organized groups that subsequently divide rather than unite humanity.
 Within every religious tradition may be found those who propagate hatred towards others in the name of God.
 Indeed, the world is full of groups that instrumentalize religion in pursuit of goals that have little if anything to do with the exalted purpose of religion itself.